JamesClonk/notes/outdoors_guide.md

 #### Travel backpack

-Largest size / volume backpack available.
+Largest overall size / volume backpack available.
+(Though it should still count as carry-on luggage on a flight)

 Location: furthest from door, used rarely.